ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 1.1.
 Information you give us.
 This is information about you that you give us by: Creating a BitShares Blockchain wallet; Trading on Site.

 1.2.
 Information we collect about you.
-Each time you use the Services, we may automatically collect the following information, which may be considered to be Personal Information when combined with other information about you: technical information, including the Internet protocol (IP) address used to connect your computer or other device to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; and information about your visit, including the dates and times you use the Site length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page.
+Each time you use the Software Services, we may automatically collect the following information, which may be considered to be Personal Information when combined with other information about you: technical information, including the Internet protocol (IP) address used to connect your computer or other device to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; and information about your visit, including the dates and times you use the Site length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page.
 Special categories of data:

 1.2.1.
 We do not collect any special categories of Personal Information about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).